loydkim/chat_app_loyd/README.md

 | ------------- | ------------- |
 | <img src="https://github.com/loydkim/chat_app_loyd/blob/master/ios_promotion.gif" width="300" height="560">  | <img src="https://github.com/loydkim/chat_app_loyd/blob/master/android_promotion.gif" width="340" height="560">  |

 ** Please click the Image to know how it works **

 [![Youtube](https://img.youtube.com/vi/OnIRKAbOcq4/0.jpg)](https://youtu.be/OnIRKAbOcq4)

-** If you download this code then have this error,

-[!]
-Gradle does not have execution permission.
-You should change the ownership of the project directory to your user, or move the project to a directory with execute permissions.
-Gradle task assembleDebug failed with exit code 1 Exited (sigterm)

-Do

-chmod a+rx android/gradlew

-command in terminal.

 ** To use it, you have to change your permission in the Database and Storage of the firebase.
 Because the project didn't consider authentication.